 - a.
-Incorporate into the WRS the importance of farming and forestry in both an environmental and economic sense, especially in relation to the region's proposed carbon neutral objectives. - b.
-Ensure Go Wairarapa's programmes are more obviously incorporated into the WRS - c.
-Incorporate specific reference to the potential growth opportunities arising of irrigation in the Wairarapa - d.
-Note the potential to harness the Wairarapa's food and wine opportunities through the Cuisine School in the WRS
+Incorporate into the WRS the importance of farming and forestry across the region in both an environmental and economic sense, especially in relation to the region's proposed carbon neutral objectives.
+(See Report Section 9 recommendations for new WRS text at page 2 and 24) - b.
+Note the potential to harness the Wairarapa's food and wine opportunities through the Cuisine School in the WRS (See Report Section 9 recommendations for new WRS text at page 24).

-Submissions, including those from representative associations, were consistent in the view that rural sector, especially forestry, was not adequately reflected in the WRS.
-The environmental case for forestry was strongly put and is consistent with the quantitative research finding that economic growth should not be pursued at the expense of the environment.
-There was also consistency in the view that capital values are unfair on rural ratepayers.
-The quantitative research did not support capital value methodology.
+Submissions, including those from representative associations, were consistent in the view that the rural sector, especially forestry, was not adequately reflected in the WRS.
+The environmental case for primary production across the region, including forestry, was strongly put and is consistent with the quantitative research finding that economic growth should not be pursued at the expense of the environment.